 - Translation (by a native speaker).

-- Quality control run by a second linguist trained in LQA.
+- Quality control run by a second linguist.

 Over our many years in business, we’ve been able to perfect the localization process, relying heavily on the principles of lean production and total quality management.
 The goal has always been an uncompromising commitment to quality found in the balance between time and cost, and we have the results to show for that.
 Send us a message, and we’ll be more than happy to fill you in. :)

-DISCOUNTS AND SPECIAL OFFERSBecause of how effectively we’ve been able to streamline the localization process, we’re able to cut expenses based on project scale without sacrificing quality.
+Because of how effectively we’ve been able to streamline the localization process, we’re able to cut expenses based on project scale without sacrificing quality.
 That lets us offer discounts for large projects, long-term projects with recurring updates, and the like.
 Just send us a message if you think your project might be eligible for a discount.
-Who knows?
-Maybe it really will make such a deep impression on the manager assigned to it that they’ll offer the discount you’re looking for. ;)

 If you’re wondering if we have a minimum translation fee, the answer is yes.
 But really, we only had to apply it for seven of the 19,000 orders we handled last year.
 Why is that so?
 The issue is that the only countries with minimum rates for orders of less than 50 words are in Northern Europe or have strong unions (Denmark, Israel, and a few others).